karloag/Cuando-Juegan/README.md

 # Cuando Juegan

-This app will let you know when will your favorite player's team play next, as well as show, as well as show his game stats.
+This app will let you check when will your favorite player's team play next, as well as show his stats after his appearance ends.